Charles Howard Candler Professor of Pathology and Laboratory Medicine

 Emory University School of Medicine

 Lab Web Site:

-Dr. Pulendran was recently awarded a grant from the National Institutes of Health (NIH) to establish a Center for Systems Vaccinology, with investigators from Emory, as well as from other institutions.
-The goal of this center will be uncover molecular signatures of vaccine efficacy in humans, which will guide the design and rapid evaluation of new vaccines.
+Dr. Pulendran's NIH-funded Center for Systems Vaccinology has as its goal to uncover molecular signatures of vaccine efficacy in humans, which will guide the design and rapid evaluation of new vaccines.

 View publications on PubMed